setms/book/docs/design/analysis.md

 Outputs of the architecting process:

-- Module assignments to subsystems.
+- Module assignments to components.
 - Container diagram.
 - Architecture Decision Records (ADRs).